 b+=1

-Reduction in strength
+Reduction in Strength

-Often operations can be replaced by alternatives which are more efficient (Aho et al., 2007).
+Often operations can be replaced by more efficient alternatives (Aho et al., 2007).
 For instance, x**5 is more efficient than making a function call pow(x,5).

-Loop unrolling
+Loop Unrolling

-Since condition checking of a loop is an overhead, if the loop runs for a small constant number of times, it is more efficient to eliminate the loop construct and instead repeat the code within the loop required number of times (Aho et al., 2007).
+Since condition checking of a loop is an overhead, if the loop runs for a small constant number of times, it is more efficient to eliminate the loop construct and instead repeat the code the required number of times (Aho et al., 2007).

 Difficulties

-Compiler optimization involves solving problems like instruction scheduling, loop fusion and register allocation.
+Compiler optimization involves solving problems such as instruction scheduling, loop fusion, and register allocation.
 On many machines, the order of execution of instructions strongly influences their total execution time.
-Compilers need to take advantage of the inherent parallelism that can be exploited in scheduling while ensuring correctness.
-Loop fusion involves merger of two or more loops and the merged loop often runs faster.
-Register allocation involves mapping of values to hardware registers during code generation.
-All these processes include problems which are NP-complete.
-Heuristics are applied to obtain practical solutions in reasonable time.
+Compilers need to take advantage of the inherent parallelism that can be exploited in scheduling while simultaneously ensuring correctness.
+Loop fusion merges two or more loops resulting in a merged loop that often runs faster.
+Register allocation maps values to hardware registers during code generation.
+All these processes include problems that are NP-complete.
+Heuristics are applied to obtain practical solutions in a reasonable time.

 Self-Check Questions